 Solo Dog Walks v Group Dog Walks

-Most dog walkers provide either group walks, solo dog walks or both.
-There are benefits to both types of walks.
+Most dog walkers offer group walks, solo walks, or both.
+Both types of walks have benefits.

-When selecting the dog walker that will look after your dog and become a friend, t is important to choose the right person and the right type of walk.
-Below are a few benefits of both one 2 one walks and group.
+When selecting the dog walker who will look after your dog and become a friend, choosing the right person and the correct type of Walk is essential.
+Below are a few benefits of both one-on-one walks and group walks.

 One 2 One solo dog walks.

-Obviously, the best benefit of choosing someone who does one 2 one solo dog walks is that your dog will receive their full attention.
-This means the walk can be designed around your dog and anything they require.
+Obviously, the best benefit of choosing someone who does one-on-one solo dog walks is that your dog will receive their full attention.
+This means the Walk can be designed around your dog and anything it requires.

-As a result of one 2, one dog walks, the journey to the park will not be interrupted by having to stop and collect other dogs etc. One-to-one dog walks can be anything from a calm and slow walk going at the dogs’ pace for 15 minutes, then brain work in the garden k suitable for older dogs or enriched walks with lots of brain work for active and energetic dogs.
+As a result of 2 one dog walks, the journey to the park will not be interrupted by having to stop and collect other dogs, etc. One-to-one dog walks can be anything from a calm and slow walk going at the dogs’ pace for 15 minutes to brain work in the garden, which is suitable for older dogs, or enriched walks with lots of brain work for active and energetic dogs.

-Shy, nervous or reactive dogs also benefit greatly from a solo walk as they won’t have to put up with other dogs in the walking group.
-The professional dog walker can tailor where they got to minimise stress and the trigger stacking.
+Shy, nervous, or reactive dogs also benefit greatly from a solo walk as they won’t have to put up with other dogs in the walking group.
+The professional dog walker can tailor where the dogs get to minimise stress and trigger stacking.

-Solo dog walks are also suitable for dogs with health issues such as back or hip problems and not allowed to play in the same way as the other dogs n the group.
+Solo dog walks are also suitable for dogs with health issues, such as back or hip problems, who are not allowed to play in the same way as the other dogs in the group.

-With one 2 one walks, you can be assured that your dog walker will get to know them much better than they would in a group walk and, as a result, will be in a position to help with training walks and spend that extra tie stopping the pulling on a lead etc.
+With one-on-one walks, you can be assured that your dog walker will get to know your dog much better than they would in a group walk.
+As a result, they will be in a position to help with training walks and spend that extra tie stopping the pulling on a lead, etc.

-You should be conscious of a dog walker’s ability to be able to handle multiple dogs on leads at the same time – it may be the case that you do not want to take the chance of them losing control – if your dog tends to dart off at inappropriate times, a solo dog walk is probably best.
+You should be conscious of a dog walker’s ability to handle multiple dogs on leads at the same time.
+You may not want to take the chance of them losing control.
+If your dog tends to dart off at inappropriate times, a solo dog walk is probably best.

 A standard Group dog walk

-One of the obvious benefits is socialising.
-This makes them ideal for calm dogs that are relaxed and very social then.
+One of the apparent benefits is socialising.
+This makes them ideal for calm, relaxed, and very social dogs.
 Group walks are probably a better option as they provide more opportunities for your dog to socialise and are certainly the way forward for you.

 Group walks also allow them to explore areas with their lunchtime buddies, and any dogs love this.
-When looking at group walks, it is important to make sure that your dog has all his vaccinations and that the group they are walking with is suitable for them.
+When looking at group walks, it is essential to ensure that your dog has all his vaccinations and that the group they are walking with suits them.
 It is important to remember that fights can break out if the dog walker doesn’t know how to introduce and match dogs correctly.

 At Finchley Dog Walker, we specialise in enriched solo walks and walks for the more senior dog.
 If you are interested in group walks, we recommend Laura of Pet Sitting Finchley.